-- Approximately 254,570 people in Nevada, or 10.6% of the adult population, have diagnosed diabetes. - An additional 70,000 people in Nevada have diabetes but don't know it, greatly increasing their health risk. - blindness-and death.
-There are 816,000 people in Nevada, 35.1% of the adult population, who have prediabetes with blood glucose levels that are higher than normal but not yet high enough to be diagnosed as diabetes. - Every year an estimated 18,550 people in Nevada are diagnosed with diabetes.
+- Approximately 269,783 people in Nevada, or 10.9% of the adult population, have diagnosed diabetes. - An additional 70,000 people in Nevada have diabetes but don't know it, greatly increasing their health risk. - There are 816,000 people in Nevada, 35.1% of the adult population, who have prediabetes with blood glucose levels that are higher than normal but not yet high enough to be diagnosed as diabetes. - Every year an estimated 18,749 people in Nevada are diagnosed with diabetes.